Chen Lihua: Rise from poverty

 Poverty forced Chen to leave high school and started her own furniture repair business.
 In the early 1980s, Chen moved to Hong Kong and continue her business of buying and re-selling furniture.
 Her business in Hong Kong was successful enough that she accumulated enough money to buy 12 villas.

 In the late 1980s, she moved back to Beijing to expand her real estate business.
 She founded Fuwah International Group in the early 1990s.
 Though its predominant business is real estate, the company also has a diverse portfolio in the fields of agriculture, tourism, electronics, hospitality and red sandalwood art production, etc.

 In recent years, Chen has handed over daily management of her ventures to her son, preferring to concentrate on her museum instead.

 Cultural contributions and philanthropy

 She founded the China Red Sandalwood Museum in 1999, where she invested 20 Billion Yuan.
 The museum covers an area of 25,000 square meters.
 She attributed her love of red sandalwood from the childhood years she spent in Summer Palace, where furnishings are made of the timber.
 She has also donated sandalwood works to museums around the world.

 Chen is also known for her social responsibility and philanthropy.
 Fu Wah donated 130 million yuan for disaster relief in 2005 and 265 million yuan in 2004.

 Personal life

-Chen is married to Chinese actor Chi Zhongrui.
+Chen is married to Chinese actor Chi Chongrui.
 She has one son and two daughters.
 She now resides in her Chinese Red Sandalwood Museum.